 VI.B.4.
-Post-doctoral fellows and faculty members must demonstrate an understanding of their personal role in the:
+Post-doctoral fellows and faculty members must demonstrate an understanding of their personal role in the: safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and safety events.
+(Core)

 VI.B.4.a) contributions to of patient- and family-centered care; (Outcome)